internetimagery/do-not/README.md

 Upon execution, the generator code object is inspected, and a new code object built.

 Thankfully we can leave the majority of the original code object intact.
 So even though the underlying bytecode is not guranteed to be consistent amongst python versions, we only need a tiny subset of it to remain stable.
-Thus there is very little that needs to exist for compatability with python 2.7 and 3.6+.
+Thus there is very little that needs to exist for compatability with python 2.7, 3.6+ and pypy.
 Encouraging! :)

 - Splitting on a ```GET_ITER``` followed by ```FOR_ITER``` lets us break up the "flat_map" and "map" ie the nested code.
 - Splitting on a ```POP_JUMP_IF_TRUE``` (and family) when the target of the jump is a ```FOR_ITER``` lets us break out filters.